Man faces daily fines for large ‘Trump Won’ and ‘Let’s Go Brandon’ banners outside his home - NewsBreak

 WALTON COUNTY, Fla. ( WMBB ) — A Florida homeowner has run afoul of local county code enforcement officials thanks to his massive political banners.

 One banner asserts the falsehood that Donald Trump won the 2020 presidential election, a conspiracy theory put forward by hardline and far-right supporters.
-The other banner is a coded expletive aimed at President Joe Biden.
+The other banner is a coded expletive aimed at President Joe Biden .Georgia woman says she received $700 ER bill – despite leaving without treatment

 Walton County Code Enforcement is now fining him for each day he displays the banners, which he said violates his right to free speech.